neelsmith/greeklang/what.md

 ---

 This site hosts a coordinated set of libraries for the JVM supporting work with texts in ancient Greek.
-Each of the sections linked below includes:
+The main reference page for each library includes:

 - testable formal specifications
 - API documentation